 What is Non-REM Sleep?

 Non-Rem sleep can be defined as dreamless sleep.
 If you are sleeping for 7-8 hours a night, it is highly likely that you are spending one and a half hours sleeping dreamless NREM sleep.
 Your brain starts releasing slow waves during non-REM sleep.
 Besides having a high voltage, these waves cause the breathing and heart rate to slow down.
+A moderate to high levels of alcohol consumption before bed can reduce REM sleep phases experienced, so it is advised to avoid alcohol consumption before bed hours.

 Four Stages of Non-REM Sleep